Iamshivang/Gossip/README.md

 ## Features

--Utilizes fragments for modular and efficient UI design.
+- Utilizes fragments for modular and efficient UI design.
--Implements real-time database for instant message updates.
+- Implements real-time database for instant message updates.
--Leverages cloud database technology for seamless data storage and retrieval.
+- Leverages cloud database technology for seamless data storage and retrieval.
--Navigates through different app screens using a single, intuitive navigation graph.
+- Navigates through different app screens using a single, intuitive navigation graph.
--Ensures secure user authentication through Firebase Authentication.
+- Ensures secure user authentication through Firebase Authentication.
--Employs RecyclerView for efficient and dynamic display of message lists.
+- Employs RecyclerView for efficient and dynamic display of message lists.
--Integrates Glide library for smooth loading and caching of images.
+- Integrates Glide library for smooth loading and caching of images.
--Enhances user experience with a customized side navigation drawer.
+- Enhances user experience with a customized side navigation drawer.
--Implements a custom action bar for a unique and branded app appearance.
+- Implements a custom action bar for a unique and branded app appearance.

 ## Screenshots